umbraco/UmbracoDocs/Reference/Searching/Examine/examine-manager.md

 # Examine Manager
-_The Examine.ExamineManager is a singleton object which exposes all of the index and search providers which are registered in the configuration of the application_
+_The Examine.ExamineManager is a singleton object which exposes all of the index and search providers which are registered in the configuration of the application.
+As with all singletons in Umbraco, we recommend reviewing the [Common Pitfalls & Anti-Patterns](../../Common-Pitfalls/index.md) page to ensure the correct usage._

 Accessing the singleton can be done easily like: